boutros/matsu/README.md

 + See doc/example.clj for a omplete working example querying the remote dbedia SPARQL endpoint

 ## Limitations
-* The `WHERE` keyword is not optional, like it is in SPARQL
 * Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead
 * Dollar-prefixed variables not supported